schlueter/yas/README.md

 # YAS
 ###### Yet Another Slack bot
-The operations team at Refinery29 was replacing a old system for launching development systems which utilize an older version of [Hubot](https://hubot.github.com/).
+The operations team at Refinery29 was replacing a old system for launching development systems which utilized an older version of [Hubot](https://hubot.github.com/).
 At the time our team was more comfortable with python than the Node/Coffeescript which Hubot is built on, and we were already familiar with python modules with